vekatze/neut/book/src/editor-setup.md

 <https://github.com/vekatze/vscode-neut>

 You can install `vscode-neut` for syntax highlighting, automatic indentation, and LSP support.
-This package is available on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=vekatze.vscode-neut).
+This extension is available on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=vekatze.vscode-neut).